Getting Started with Blazor Rich Text Editor in Blazor Web App

 Create a new Blazor Web App in Visual Studio Code

-Create a Blazor Web App using Visual Studio Code via Microsoft templates or the Syncfusion® Blazor Extension.
+Create a Blazor Web App using Visual Studio Code via Microsoft Templates or the Syncfusion® Blazor Extension.
 For detailed instructions, refer to the Blazor Web App Getting Started documentation.

-Configure the appropriate interactive render mode and interactivity location when setting up the Blazor Web App.
-For details, see the interactive render mode documentation.
+Configure the appropriate interactive render mode and interactivity location when setting up a Blazor Web App.
+For detailed information, refer to the interactive render mode documentation.

 For example, to create a Blazor Web App with the Auto interactive render mode, use the following commands.